yinghe1/genAI/README.md

 - https://www.kaggle.com has many jupyter notebook sharing code with data, a good learning resource

 Tooling:
-- https://code.visualstudio.com use vscode as local code editor, copilot comes free to use (it is using my github sign-in account, signup for github then use that username)
+- https://code.visualstudio.com use vscode as local code editor, copilot comes free to use (it is using my github sign-in account, signup for github then use that username).
+Use Ctrl+Shift+P to export/import copilot chat so dev can share code prompt
+-

 For Fun:
 - https://labs.google/fx/ google's music fx and imagefx is pretty good, this playground is free using gmail account. another good image ai generator is adobe's firefly but requires fee. google main page https://labs.google